Link Search Menu Expand Document

 Each commit is followed by a unique hexadecimal code that identifies it.
 You can view changes between two versions with git diff b35c2b6 66ea53a, there is no need to type all the numbers, the first are sufficient (except in case of conflict).
 Try !

 The different versions form a branch of versions.
-In git the main branch is usually called master.
+In git the main branch is usually called main.

 Git allows you to work on several branches at the same time, go back to previous versions of code, and many more things but that goes beyond the scope of this introduction.